 Aronofsky’s first feature film is a screechy, dark, twisted story about a man on the brink of finding the true meaning of the number pi.
 He’s facing pressure from mathematicians and others with more immoral motives.
-Everyone wants the number, but only his compulsive, paranoid mind can figure it out – if the pressure doesn’t get to him first.
-It’s shot in black & white, but the morals are all shades of grey.
+Everyone wants the number, but only his compulsive, paranoid mind can figure it out–if the pressure doesn’t get to him first.
+It’s shot in black & white, but the ethics are all shades of grey.
 “Pi” is the preeminent paranoid psychological thriller.
 It’s enough to give you a headache, but it sure doesn’t let you forget about it.